- Search The Registry

 Jimmie Lee Jackson

-Born in Marion, Alabama, a small town located near Selma, his mother was Viola Jackson, and his grandfather was Cager Lee.
+Born in Marion, Alabama, a small town near Selma, his mother was Viola Jackson, and his grandfather was Cager Lee.
 After serving in the Vietnam War and spending time in Indiana, he returned to his hometown.
-There, he made about $6 a day as a laborer and woodcutter.
+He made about $6 a day as a laborer and woodcutter there.
 Jackson became a Baptist church deacon and fathered a daughter.
 Inspired by the American Civil Rights Movement, he also tried to vote for the first time in his life.
-He made several attempts to register as a voter, but never got past the many hurdles that had been set up to keep Blacks from casting ballots.
+He made several attempts to register as a voter but never got past the many hurdles set up to keep Blacks from casting ballots.

-On February 18, 1965, Jackson took part in a peaceful night march in Marion, held to protest the arrest of James Orange, a field secretary for the Southern Christian Leadership Conference (SCLC).
+On February 18, 1965, Jackson participated in a peaceful night march in Marion, held to protest the arrest of James Orange, a field secretary for the Southern Christian Leadership Conference (SCLC).
 However, the segregationists who held power in Alabama opposed even nonviolent demonstrations.
-That night, the town's streetlights were turned off; under the cover of darkness, police and state troopers attacked the protesters with clubs, sending them fleeing in different directions.
-Still pursued by officers, Jackson and other demonstrators went into a restaurant called Mack's Café.
+That night, the town's streetlights were turned off; under darkness, police and state troopers attacked the protesters with clubs, sending them fleeing in different directions.
+Still pursued by officers, Jackson and other demonstrators entered a restaurant called Mack's Café.
 There, Jackson was shot in the stomach by James Bonard Fowler, a state trooper.
 Witnesses recounted that Jackson had been protecting his mother and 82-year-old grandfather from the troopers.
 Fowler claimed he had been acting in self-defense, trying to keep Jackson from grabbing his gun.

 Jackson's death also inspired civil rights leaders to hold the Selma to Montgomery March on March 7, 1965.
-There was a violent response awaiting these demonstrators as well: When they arrived at Selma's Edmund Pettus Bridge, police used tear gas and batons against them.
-Images of the violence the protest came to be known as "Bloody Sunday" were shared across the country, making the public more supportive of the civil rights struggle.
+A violent response awaited these demonstrators: When they arrived at Selma's Edmund Pettus Bridge, police used tear gas and batons against them.
+Images of the violence of the protest came to be known as "Bloody Sunday" were shared across the country, making the public more supportive of the civil rights struggle.